unilogs/unilogs/deployer-backend/README.md

 This may be due to the current user or role not having Kubernetes RBAC permissions to describe cluster resources or not having an entry in the cluster’s auth config map."

 We should figure out how to set access up properly during initial CDK deployment.
+This will require properly creating IAM roles/permissions, and setting them in the rbac and service account config settings during deployment.

 However, there is a manual fix for now, although it takes a little while to do.

-### Post-deployment fix using the AWS EKS console and CloudShell
+### Manual (post-deployment) fix using the AWS EKS console and CloudShell

 You can grant access after deployment in two main steps.